Cognitive Stimulation Therapy

 • Can attend the sessions independently (without a caregiver or family member for support)

-The CST program consists of small group sessions (maximum 12 participants) held over a 6 week period.
+The CST program consists of small group sessions (maximum 15 participants) held over 3 terms per calendar year.
 Sessions cover a range of activities to stimulate thinking, memory & social skills i.e. discussing current news stories, activities that facilitate creative expression, and practical tasks required for independent living.
 This intervention provides an opportunity for clients to challenge themselves in a safe space, and to connect with others experiencing memory issues.

 To register your interest in attending the CST Program please contact us HERE